MicrosoftDocs/entra-docs/docs/identity/authentication/howto-authentication-passwordless-phone.md

 - Recommended: Microsoft Entra multifactor authentication, with push notifications allowed as a verification method.
 Push notifications to your smartphone or tablet help the Authenticator app to prevent unauthorized access to accounts and stop fraudulent transactions.
 The Authenticator app automatically generates codes when set up to do push notifications.
 A user has a backup sign-in method even if their device doesn't have connectivity.
 - Latest version of Microsoft Authenticator installed on devices running iOS or Android.
-- For Android, the device that runs Microsoft Authenticator must be registered to an individual user.
-We're actively working to enable multiple accounts on Android.
-- For iOS, the device must be registered with each tenant where it's used to sign in.
+- The device must be registered with each tenant where it's used to sign in.
 For example, the following device must be registered with Contoso and Wingtiptoys to allow all accounts to sign in:
   - balas@contoso.com
   - balas@wingtiptoys.com and bsandhu@wingtiptoys